ngryzi/Correlation_Exercise/README.md

 ## How to Run

-1. Copy this repository to a folder in your device.
+1. Download this repository as a zip file to your device.
+2. Un-zip the downloaded folder.
-2. open `Correlation_Exercise.Rproj` first to set the directory
+3. open `Correlation_Exercise.Rproj` first to set the directory
-3. Open `Correlation_Exercise.Rmd` in RStudio.
+4. Open `Correlation_Exercise.Rmd` in RStudio.
-4. Run the Rmd file to reproduce the analysis and view the results.
+5. Run the Rmd file to reproduce the analysis and view the results.

 ## Created By:
 Negar Yazdi [negarr.yazdi@gmail.com]